sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ### Inkscape

 A big question is, why Inkscape?
 In the original blog, he had already explained it.
 One reason is that although $\texttt{TikZ}$ can do the job of drawing vector figures in LaTeX with original support, it's too slow to set all diagrams right.
 This is so true, since my experience with $\texttt{TikZ}$ is *nice looking, intuitive* but also *slow, bulky*.
-You think this is it?
-When you need to generate a series of figures, it'll go beyond hundreds of lines of codes easily.
-And up to this point, to let VSCode compile this, this is not fun at all.
-In this large amount of nested environment, it takes *[latexindent](https://ctan.org/pkg/latexindent)* to auto-indent them for almost tens of seconds, and then compile them by *pdfLaTeX* takes about another tens more seconds.
+Also, $\texttt{TikZ}$ code tends to be **long**.
+A large file will take *[latexindent](https://ctan.org/pkg/latexindent)* and *pdfLaTeX* *a minute* to compile them for one save.
 That's not efficient at all, especially when you want some instant feedback for some small changes.

 #### Download Inkscape